-The joint between any new plastic pipe and existing connection shall be made with approved elastomeric coupling adaptors as per the pipe manufacturer's recommendations and as directed.
+The joint between any new plastic pipe and existing connection shall be made with an approved gasketed coupling repair as per the pipe manufacturer's recommendations and as directed.

 The location of house connections is shown in a general way on the contract drawings, but the exact location will be determined at the time of construction of the sewer.
 The Sanitary Engineer may increase the number of connections or delete some connections as the sewer is being built or increase the size of connections when he deems such advisable.